War of the Spark: Reception

-Charlie Hall, for Polygon, wrote that "Magic: The Gathering’s War of the Spark is an attempt by publisher Wizards of the Coast to elevate the storytelling in its marquee franchise".
+Charlie Hall, for Polygon, wrote that "Magic: The Gatherings War of the Spark is an attempt by publisher Wizards of the Coast to elevate the storytelling in its marquee franchise".
 Hall highlighted that every booster pack in this set contains at least one Planeswalker card and commented that "Planeswalkers are clearly much more numerous, and can also appear at just about any rarity, including uncommon. [...]
 Players who have been keeping up with the last few years worth of new card sets likely have a small stockpile of underutilized Planeswalkers that suddenly look a lot more attractive than they did just a week ago. [...]
-In keeping with the game’s narrative push, there’s one Planeswalker that has the most powerful ability of them all.
+In keeping with the game's narrative push, there's one Planeswalker that has the most powerful ability of them all.
 Once Nicol Bolas, Dragon-God comes into the game, he receives the abilities of every other Planeswalker card currently in play.
-As permissive as War of the Spark is for players looking to try out unusual new strategies, it’s also a kind of trap.
+As permissive as War of the Spark is for players looking to try out unusual new strategies, it's also a kind of trap.
 Everyone will need to contend with the Dragon-God [...].
-Overall, I’m terribly impressed with Wizards of the Coast this time around".
+Overall, I'm terribly impressed with Wizards of the Coast this time around".

 Danny Forster, for Dot Esports, wrote: "the War of the Spark expansion is living up to its hype [...].
 From instants and sorceries to planeswalkers and God-Eternals, the metagame in MTG Standard will never be the same.
-With so many options for each archetype, we’re seeing a variety of emerging tier-one decks.
+With so many options for each archetype, we're seeing a variety of emerging tier-one decks.
 In addition, previously rated tier-two and three decks are seeing a huge burst towards the top".
 Forster highlighted that the five dominant Standard decks, from "recent MCQ events, Grand Prix tournaments, MPL Weekly matches, MTG Arena mythic play, and SCG Opens," are Mono-Red Aggro, G/W Explore Proliferate, Bant Midrange, Esper Midrange and Dimir Control.